lgonzalezrouco/pti/REST_API/README.md

     sudo apt-get update

-You need 'curl' installed (check it typing 'curl -V' in the terminal).
+You need cURL installed (check it typing 'curl -V' in the terminal).
 If, for some strange reason, it's not, just do:

     sudo apt-get install -y curl